Become a SCUBAnaut!

-- Dive Safety Officer: This critical role will ensure joining Nauts have the vital safety requirements before getting in the water.
-Additionally, the DSO will plan all dives to the safety standards of the SCUBAnauts International Dive Safety Manual.
+- Dive Safety Officer: Each chapter must have a certified Dive Instructor to oversee all dives, training, and record keeping.
+This critical role will ensure all Nauts meet the vital safety requirements before getting in the water.
+Additionally, the DSO will plan all dives to the safety standards of the American Academy of Underwater Sciences and SCUBAnauts International Dive Safety Manual.

-- Science Officer: It is strongly preferred this member of the team is an AAUS scientific diver as the role will require the science officer to create and oversee the “wet science” of SCUBAnauts and the science presented at monthly meetings.
+- Science Officer: The Chapter Science Officer is responsible for delivering classroom oceanography lessons and assisting with dives.
+It is strongly preferred this member of the team is an AAUS scientific diver as the role will require the science officer to create and oversee the “wet science” of SCUBAnauts and the science presented at monthly meetings.
 An ocean science master’s or PhD is an excellent bonus.

-- Chapter President: While this role may be held by either of the other two positions, it could quickly become overwhelming.
-The chapter president will create monthly presentations in conjunction with the science officer.
-Additionally, the chapter president will assist new members to complete the onboarding process.
-It is a great bonus for the chapter president to have a vice president to help divide duties as they are logical for your chapter.
+- Chapter President: While this role may be held by either of the other two positions, it can quickly become overwhelming.
+The Chapter President will create monthly presentations in conjunction with the science officer to facilitate chapter meetings.
+Additionally, the Chapter President will assist new members to complete the onboarding process.
+It is a great bonus for the Chapter President to have a Vice President to help divide duties as they are logical for your chapter.

 - Meeting Location: Meetings are held monthly.
 It’s very possible to find locations that will not charge for meetings.
 Look at libraries, churches, community colleges or local science organizations for support.